 Scientific Consensus

-Climate change has solidified scientific consensus, as an overwhelming majority of climate scientists agree that human activities, primarily the emission of greenhouse gases, are the primary cause of warming temperatures and changing climate patterns.
-This consensus is supported by decades of research and data collection, which illustrate the direct correlation between increased carbon dioxide levels and global warming.
+Climate change has solidified scientific consensus.
+An overwhelming majority of climate scientists agree that human activities are the primary cause of warming temperatures.
+These activities, primarily the emission of greenhouse gases, lead to changing climate patterns.
+This consensus comes from decades of research.
+The data illustrates the direct correlation between increased carbon dioxide levels and global warming.

-The robust agreement among scientists has not only strengthened public understanding and acceptance of climate change but also pressured governments and organizations worldwide to implement science-based policies to mitigate its effects.
-As a result, climate science has become a central pillar in environmental policy discussions, with scientific findings guiding international agreements and national strategies aimed at combating climate change and protecting the planet for future generations.
+The robust agreement among scientists has strengthened public understanding and acceptance of climate change.
+It has also pressured governments and organizations worldwide to implement science-based policies to mitigate its effects.
+As a result, climate science has become a central pillar in environmental policy discussions.
+Scientific findings guide international agreements.
+National strategies are aimed at combating climate change and protecting the planet for future generations.

 Intergovernmental Panel on Climate Change – Reports